 These are all hillside vineyards; the property ranges in elevation from 1200 to 1800 feet.
 Because of the elevation and relative close proximity to the San Pablo Bay to the south, the site has moderate weather year around.
 Unlike the the northern part of Mt.
 Veeder and the Spring Mountain appellations (on the other side of the valley) this part of Atlas Peak doesn’t really see an inversion layer so the nights are also fairly cool even during the summer.
 This all contributes to a long growing season and hang time.
 Sugars can get high, but they have the hang time to ensure that the other phenolics develop and “balance” out the ripe fruit before the actual harvest.

-Today Piero Antinori and his three daughters Albiera, Allegra and Alessia are in charge of Antica’s operations.
-Their total production is just over 5000 cases which is an extremely small amount compared to what they could produce.
+Today Piero Antinori has stepped back somewhat from the business and his three daughters Albiera, Allegra and Alessia are in charge of Antica’s operations.
+Their total production is just over 10,000 cases which is an extremely small amount compared to what they could produce.
 Rather, they sell most of the fruit from their vineyard estate preferring to focus on small lot wines.
 In 1985 a 35,000 square foot cave was drilled by their employees using equipment from a mine that had recently shut down in the South East USA.
 No gunnite was used and after only 30 years the inside walls already have that appearance of a much older cave (they are covered with a thick soft black mold – harmless to those visiting and working inside).
 The inside of the cave looks decidedly European – it has the “character” you often associate with a wine cave.

 The 2008 Chardonnay shows great balance – both in flavor, acidity and structure.
 Its a crisp clean wine that will pair well with food.
 The bouquet shows notes of baking spices and honeysuckle.
 The mouth feel is rounded but not too soft and the finish is clean and lingers delicately.
 Piero talks about making wines that are “fresh”, wines that invite another sip; this one certainly does that.
 It has style and elegance.